EnesBrt/Project_WebScraping_Sacha_David_Enes/README.md

 ![img](images/graphBars.png)

 #### Subsequently it will be possible for us to take other data such as wind, rain, atmospheric pressure...

+# ToDo

-#### Add other parameters, and suggest other correlations.
+- Add other parameters, and suggest other correlations.
 It is only a sample.

-# ToDo

-- Adapt the graph so that it updates at the same time as the code